When Pregnancy Becomes a Crime: Can You Get Arrested for Abortion, Miscarriage, or Stillbirth?

 So… Can You Be Arrested?
 The Short Answer: Yes: Under Some Laws

-Even in states without explicit criminal abortion bans, women have been prosecuted using laws not originally crafted for abortion:
+Even in states without explicit criminal abortion bans, people have been prosecuted under other laws not originally intended for pregnancy outcomes:

-- “Concealing death” or “abuse of a corpse” in miscarriage or stillbirth scenarios
+• “Concealing death” or “abuse of a corpse” — used in cases of miscarriage or stillbirth, when authorities misunderstand or criminalize pregnancy loss.

-- Fetal homicide or feticide laws repurposed against pregnant people
+• Fetal homicide or feticide laws — originally meant to protect pregnant victims of violence, now repurposed to charge pregnant people themselves.

 What This Means for Iowa